The Kent International Piano Courses are fortunate to be able to employ highly qualified and experienced tutors to guide and support participants.

 Marcus Andrews, Tutor, Head of External

 Marcus Andrews studied with Yvonne Dinwiddy, Simon Young and Neal Larrabee.
 He is a graduate of Trinity College of Music (now Trinity Laban) and the University of Connecticut where he was a scholar, and is winner of the Jaques Samuel Pianos TCM Prize, Harold Clarke Prize, Trinity Keyboard Silver Medal and TWIYCA Accompanist Prize.
-He has also benefitted form bursaries to take part in masterclasses at Dartington International Summer School and was invited to take part in the Fondazione Culturale Wilhelm Kempff Beethoven Masterclasses with John O'Conor.
+He has also benefitted from bursaries to take part in masterclasses at Dartington International Summer School and was invited to take part in the Fondazione Culturale Wilhelm Kempff Beethoven Masterclasses with John O'Conor.

 Marcus has had an extensive career as a soloist, chamber musician and accompanist and has broadcast and recorded in the UK and Finland.
 He is in demand as an accompanist and choral accompanist across all the London conservatoires and also maintains a busy teaching career, with posts at Highgate School, City of London School for Girls Walthamstow Hall School and his own private studio.